Meeting MFT security, reliability and compliance requirements with JSCAPE

 Comprehensive visibility

 You can’t secure what you can’t see.
 It’s therefore important to have complete visibility of your entire managed file transfer infrastructure.
-JSCAPE MFT provides comprehensive visibility starting from a graphical dashboard that displays key health and performance metrics (e.g., system resource utilization, connections, uploads, downloads, logins, and many others) at-a-glance.
-In addition, JSCAPE MFT comes with a wide range of logging options that allow you to track as little or as much information about your file transfer sessions and JSCAPE MFT environment as you need.
+JSCAPE provides comprehensive visibility, starting from a graphical dashboard that displays key health and performance metrics (e.g., system resource utilization, connections, uploads, downloads, logins and many others) at a glance.
+In addition, JSCAPE comes with a wide range of logging options that allow you to track as little or as much information about your file transfer sessions and JSCAPE environment as you need.
 It even supports syslog and SIEM logging.

-With several business processes—some even mission critical—going through your file transfer system on a daily basis, you want to keep that system running optimally at all times.
-You also want to keep downtimes at a minimum or, if possible, even non-existent.
-A drop in performance or, worse, an extended downtime, can impact thousands of users as well as multiple processes down the line.
-JSCAPE MFT maintains highly performant and highly available file transfer services through the following features and capabilities.
+With several business processes — some mission-critical — going through your file transfer system on a daily basis, you want to keep that system running optimally at all times.
+You also want to keep downtimes to a minimum or, if possible, even non-existent.
+A drop in performance or, worse, an extended downtime, can impact thousands of users and multiple processes down the line.
+JSCAPE maintains highly performant and highly available file transfer services through the following features and capabilities.

-JSCAPE MFT can be configured in such a way wherein you have a load balancer in front and a cluster of two or more JSCAPE MFT instances behind it.
+JSCAPE can be configured in such a way wherein you have a load balancer in front and a cluster of two or more JSCAPE instances behind it.
 However, this configuration is transparent to file transfer clients.
-From the point of view of each file transfer client, the load balancer appears as a single instance of JSCAPE MFT.
-They have no way of knowing that there are actually multiple instances behind that load balancer nor do they have to determine which instance they should connect to.
+From the point of view of each file transfer client, the load balancer appears as a single instance of JSCAPE.
+They have no way of knowing that there are actually multiple instances behind that load balancer, nor do they have to determine which instance they should connect to.

 For more information, read the post: Active-Active vs. Active-Passive High-Availability Clustering

-Although the load balancer is quite effective at distributing workloads and, in turn, preventing each JSCAPE MFT instance from reaching maximum capacity, your file transfer demand will likely grow over time.
+Although the load balancer is quite effective at distributing workloads and, in turn, preventing each JSCAPE instance from reaching maximum capacity, your file transfer demand will likely grow over time.
 There will come a time when your cluster will eventually reach maximum capacity.
 How will you meet that growth?
-Well, you can simply add more instances a.k.a. nodes to the cluster.
-This is easily done if you leverage JSCAPE MFT’s centralized global datastore.
+Well, you can simply add more instances< AKA nodes, to the cluster.
+This is easily done if you leverage JSCAPE’s centralized global datastore.

 Centralized global datastore